List of warez groups: Superior Art Creations

 Superior Art Creations (SAC) is an underground artscene group which caters primarily to, and is well known within, the warez scene.

-SSM

-Space Sound Music is a private music affiliated with some music collectors in psytrance/dark/hitech and some more alternative styles.

 Tristar and Red Sector Incorporated

 Tristar and Red Sector, Inc. (also known as TRSI) began as an alliance between two warez groups: Tristar and Red Sector Incorporated.
 They were formed in 1990 as a cooperative Commodore 64 demo coding and cracking group.
 TRSI migrated from the Commodore 64 release platform to the Amiga and IBM-PC, and eventually branched off into the console gaming scene before finally disbanding their warez division.
 In late 2003, TRSI became inactive and remains so today.

 United Software Association

 The United Software Association (also known as USA) was a prominent IBM PC games and applications warez group during the 1990s.
 USA formed an alliance with the PC warez division of Fairlight which was known as "USA/FLT".
 In late January 1992, several members of USA were arrested by the United States Secret Service and the Farmington Hills, Michigan police for credit card fraud.